 For the second play, the audience could be forgiven for thinking they had arrived in a time warp as ageing crooner Clifford Gee took to the stage in a 1970s style bright purple nylon ruffle shirt (remember those?) complete with bow-tie and microphone to work the tables and serenade the ladies.
 Ray gave a fabulous performance ensuring just the right balance of laughter and pathos as Clifford looked back on his days on the ‘Lancashire Club Circuit’ and lamented the estrangement from his wife Janine.

-After the interval came ‘Celia’, an hour-long monologue of mid-life musings performed to perfection by Penny Lamport which left a spellbound audience laughing and crying in equal measure.
+Following on from its performances at last year’s Edinburgh Fringe Festival came ‘Celia’, an hour-long monologue of mid-life musings performed to perfection by Penny Lamport which left a spellbound audience laughing and crying in equal measure.
 Celia is a middle-class housewife living in a leafy lane who fall for Simon at the village ‘Greenhouse and Gardens’ Society’.
 This proves to be not only a farcical affair but also the unravelling of Celia’s mental state as she fights against her conscience.

 The tone for ‘Celia’ was also set by the fine musical accompaniment composed and played by Rosie Cochrane.